weewx/weewx/docs/v5-upgrade.md

 This guide is for migrating V4.x installations to Version 5.0.

-Relevant changes:

-- With V5.0, there is now a clean separation between WeeWX code, and "user data" (such as configuration files, skins, database, etc).
+With V5.0, there is now a clean separation between WeeWX code, and "user data".
 They are stored in separate areas, rather than everything under `/home/weewx`.

-- With V5.0, all WeeWX code is now in the normal Python directories and no code is under `/home/weewx`.
-In fact, no code in `/home/weewx`, _including any extensions_, is used at all.
+All WeeWX code is now in the normal Python directories.
+It is generic, and not specific to a particular installation.
+It includes:

+  - Executables such as `weewxd`;
+  - Its libraries.

-- By default, WeeWX user data is now stored in your home directory in `~/weewx-data`.
-However, you may continue to use your old user data located in `/home/weewx` by following this guide.
+By contrast, user data is specific to your installation.
+By default, it is now stored in your home directory in `~/weewx-data`, although you may continue to use your old user data located in `/home/weewx` by following this guide.
+It includes:

+  * The configuration file, `weewx.conf`;
+  * Skins;
+  * Database;
+  * Generated HTML files and images; and
+  * Extensions.

 With this in mind, here is how you can continue to use your old `/home/weewx`:

-1. Move the old source tree aside so you won't confuse yourself, or any tools you might use:

-    ```shell
-    mv /home/weewx/bin /home/weewx/bin.old
-    ```

-2. Install V5.0 using the tool  [pipx](https://pypa.github.io/pipx/) .
+1. Install V5.0 using the tool  [pipx](https://pypa.github.io/pipx/) .
    To familiarize yourself with the process, take a look at the document [_Installation using pip_](pip.md), but note that you are only going to follow step 1 (using pipx), and not step 2, which sets up the user data area.
-For that, you will use your old `/home/weewx`.
+For that, you will be using your old `/home/weewx`.

     Here are the relevant steps again: